CodingMagesty/Patatap-Clone/README.md

 ## Known issues
 1) You are currently only able to use letters of latin alphabet.
 2) Console prints errors if code is running not from the local server.

+## What's that for?
+I was just playing around with Howl.js and Paper.js.